Do I need an auditor?

 Small sole proprietorships are not normally subject to the audit obligation.
-The audit obligation will be triggered when turnover exceeds NOK 5 million and one of the following conditions is also met:
+The audit obligation will be triggered when the turnover exceeds NOK 5 million during the previous financial year and one of the following conditions is also met:

 - The balance sheet contains assets worth over NOK 20 million, or